 These four phases are detailed below with timelines.
 They are proposed deadlines for the various stages.
-Individual proposals may choose to vary these, but the actual timescales must be documented
+These may be varied for individual proposals, but the actual timescales must be documented

 In all phases of the RIPE PDP, suggestions for changes to the proposal and objections regarding the proposal must be justified with supporting arguments.